shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mother soothed her, singing her a lullaby.

+[maybe make it clear that Awoomoon will protect her even if she decides to be a cat]

 Finally, Ersatzica reached for the wolfskin.
 She grabbed it, and pulled it close.
 The blue streak in the wolfskin hugged her.
 Hugging it back, she whispered, “Thank you, Monassus.
 For giving me this choice.
 For giving me this life.”

 Mother hummed the melody of the lullaby.